-1. Off- locks the automatic transmission gearshift lever and allows key removal.
-This position also shuts the engine and all electrical accessories off without locking the steering wheel.
-To lock the steering wheel, remove the key then turn the steering wheel.
+1. Off- locks the gearshift lever and allows key removal.
+This position also shuts the engine and all electrical accessories off.

 2. Accessory- allows the electrical accessories such as the radio to operate while the engine is not running.
-This position also unlocks the steering wheel.

 3. On- all electrical circuits operational.
 Warning lights illuminated.
 Key position when driving.